About the course

 In the second year, you will spend a good portion of your time researching and writing your thesis.
 There are no modern language requirements, but you may opt to monitor or audit classes in a modern or classical language that you were unable to study or for which you would like further study.

 You will continue your study of a classical language by reading Prescribed Texts in Classical Chinese or Classical Japanese or Middle Korean.
 Texts are chosen in consultation with one of the Course Coordinators and drawn from canonical literature in the areas of history, literature, and philosophy.
-The final examination is a three-hour written examination at the end of the second year.
+The final examination is a timed examination at the end of the second year.
 You have eight one-hour classes spread over three terms.

 For the Bibliography and Methodology requirement, you will choose a country specialisation (Korea, China, or Japan) and prepare answers to a series of exercises requiring you to find specific and general information in the classical bibliography and references of one of the three countries.
 You have eight one-hour classes spread over three terms.